SDU-eScience/Documentation/docs/source/index.rst

 iRODS Catalog Provider installation
 -----------------------------------
 We used ansible to install iRODS and the ``irods.yml`` is the playbook for our iRODS installation.
 It locates at the root of ansible-irods folder.
-There are several dependencies for installing iRODS-such dependencies as Extra Packages for Enterprise Linux (EPEL) and iRODS database plugin for future connecting iRODS withpostgreSQL database.
+There are several dependencies for installing iRODS-such dependencies as Extra Packages for Enterprise Linux (EPEL) and iRODS database plugin for future connecting iRODS with postgreSQL database.
 Basically to finish the installation, you have to complete the following three steps

 * Install the public key and add the repository
 * Install irods-server irods-database-plugin-postgres